owncloud-archive/documentation/admin_manual/maintenance/manual_upgrade.rst

 With maintenance mode disabled, login and:

-- Check that the version number take reflects the new installation.
+- Check that the version number reflects the new installation.
 It's visible at the bottom of your Admin page.
 - Check that your other settings are correct.
 - Go to the Apps page and review the core apps to make sure the right ones are enabled.
 - Re-enable your third-party apps.